open-telemetry/opentelemetry-demo/docs/docker_deployment.md

       exporters: [logging, jaeger, otlp]
 ```

+Configuration values entered will be merged with the main [otelcol-config.yml](../src/otelcollector/otelcol-config.yml] file.

 Vendor backends might require you to add additional parameters for
 authentication, please check their documentation.
 Some backends require
 different exporters, you may find them and their documentation available at
 [opentelemetry-collector-contrib/exporter](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/exporter).

-After updating the `otelcol-config.yml` start the demo by running
+After updating the `otelcol-config-extras.yml` start the demo by running
 `docker compose up`.
 After a while you should see the traces flowing into
 your backend as well.